haarperr/np-jobs/np-construction/README.md

 # Credits
 ---
-* Credit to [AstroNaught](https://github.com/cobya) - I used his np-activity boilerplate to test exposed NP functions.
+* Credit to [AstroNaught](https://github.com/cobya) for his np-activity boilerplate to test the exposed NP functions.
+* Thanks to [Sinncere](https://github.com/VoXzE) for nswering questions and suggesting natives.